benlau6/fastapi-fullstack/docs/choices/docs-site-generator.md

 ## Docusaurus

-✔️ React based
+<sub>React based

-✔️ SPA
+✔️ Good for SPA, which designed for not only documentation

 ❌ Complicated setup

 ## VuePress

-✔️ Vue based
+<sub>Vue based

-✔️ SPA
+✔️ Good for SPA, which designed for not only documentation

 ❌ Complicated setup